damonhayhurst/cv/README.md

 ---
-title: My page
+title: Damon Hayhurst
-layout: default
+layout: cv
+permalink: /
 ---
 ## About Me

 My technology-agnostic skillset affords me an understanding of the web that is devoid of technical context and an approach to solution engineering that is wholly creative.
 I pride myself on my ability to present to both technical and non-technical audiences.
 I thoroughly enjoy working in a team towards a common goal.
 ## Experience

 ### Elsevier